Ozempic Stomach Paralysis & Vision Loss Lawsuits

 • An inability to digest normal amounts of food

-Experts from the National Institutes of Health, American Society of Anesthesiologists and FDA have all noted cases of gastroparesis among people taking drugs like Ozempic, Wegovy and Mounjaro.
+Experts from the National Institutes of Health, American Society of Anesthesiologists and FDA have all noted gastroparesis among people taking drugs like Ozempic, Wegovy and Mounjaro.

 Do I Qualify for an Ozempic, Wegovy or Mounjaro Lawsuit?

-Ozempic, Wegovy and Mounjaro all suppress hunger by triggering a hormone called GLP-1 that is normally released after a meal to let the brain know the digestive system is full.
-At the same time, they slow the stomach’s ability to clear food, making patients feel full longer.
+Ozempic, Wegovy and Mounjaro all work by triggering the GLP-1 hormone that is normally released after a meal to let the brain know the digestive system is full.
+They also slow the stomach’s ability to clear food, making patients feel full longer.

-The FDA has received a growing number of reports that, in some patients, this slowing of stomach functions can be more extreme and longer lasting, resulting in gastroparesis.
+The FDA has received a growing number of reports that some patients have more extreme and longer lasting slowing of their stomach functions, resulting in gastroparesis or ileus.

-Surprisingly, although gastroparesis is just a more extreme reaction of what the drugs were designed to do, the manufacturers didn’t warn patients or doctors of this danger.
+Surprisingly, the manufacturers didn’t warn patients or doctors of this danger.
 In fact, they downplayed the risks and instead blame it on a side effect of diabetes.

 As a result, lawyers believe the manufacturers will be liable for significant damages to victims, and have begun filing lawsuits on behalf of those injured.

-If you or a loved one have been diagnosed with gastroparesis after taking Ozempic, Wegovy or Mounjaro, you may qualify for a lawsuit.
-Contact us today to speak directly with a lawyer.
+If you or a loved one have suffered vision loss or been diagnosed with gastroparesis after taking Ozempic, Wegovy or Mounjaro, you may qualify for a lawsuit.

-For more information on Ozempic gastroparesis lawsuits, or to discuss your case and legal options directly with a lawyer, contact us today.
+For more information on the Ozempic lawsuits for gastroparesis, ileus or vision loss, or to discuss your case and legal options directly with a lawyer, contact us today.

 Free Case Review